SquawkBus/squawkbus/README.md

 ### Structure

-On startup two tasks are started: one to listen for connections, and a second to process messages.
+The server starts by creating a `hub` task to process messages, and then listens for clients connecting.

 When a client connects an "interactor" is created, and two tasks are started: one which reads messages from the client and forwards them to